"They sought to create a tightly entangled web that even to this day continues to hold strong with the lies that were used to weave it."

 "I would guess this was their first automobile?
 I get a kick out of Mother sitting in the driver's seat.
 I would never have thought her to have a mischievous side to her personality."

 "Photo Of Dad And Mother On The Belle Isle Bridge"

 "This is a photo that was taken at the Belle Isle bridge in Detroit.
-If my memory serves me, the gentleman with my parents is Mr. Upton."
+The gentleman with my parents is Mr. Upton."

 "Me playing with a ball..." - "This is one of the photos, from the photo collection I received when Dad died."

 "This photo is curious to me?
 Note the basement windows in the background of this photo.
 They are rather high, and the home itself looks to be large.
 Could this be the Boston Boulevard home of the Dodge's?

 I know I was taken at least once to the Boston Boulevard home of the Dodge's.
 Could have I visited on more than one occasion?"

 I always wondered Who's hat adorned my head as I played?"